Program

 Head of Research at Gong.io, Data Scientist and Lecturer

-Lecturer at Deep Learning course
+Lecturer at Deep Learning & GenAI Foundation course

 Dr. Omri Allouche heads the Research department at Gong.io, helping sales organizations improve their performance by providing actionable, data-driven insights using machine learning.
 He also teaches Applied Data Science at Bar Ilan University.